timbroderick/crainshack/README.md

 # CrainsHack &ast; [https://github.com/timbroderick/crainshack](https://github.com/timbroderick/crainshack)

 This is the online home of the weekly half-hour flipped classroom for Crain's employees in Chicago.
-I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted here: **Yes, I'll be there on Tuesday, November 20th.** Some of us will be starting [this tutorial](https://first-graphics-app.readthedocs.io/).
+I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted below.

+**Yes, I'll be there on Tuesday, November 27th.**
+* I put together a quick introduction to R. It's in the data folder of this repo called "teachers."
+Feel free to download it, but I'll plan on going through it on the big screen for those who are interested.
+* Some of us will be continuing [this tutorial](https://first-graphics-app.readthedocs.io/).
 The python version of this is linked below.
 But I'll be available if anyone has questions on other topics.

+### What's here

 Below are links to either free or very cheap resources on the web.
 Generally these are all self-directed tutorials with no deadlines.

 There is no bad choice here.
 If you want to get better at Excel and aren't interested in learning to code, that's great.
 Excel is a powerful tool that I still use all the time.
 And generally, anything that works in Excel works in Google sheets.

-If you'd like to learn to code, either R or Python are good choices.
+If you'd like to learn to code, either R or Python are good paths to take.
 I work in both and the basic concepts are pretty much the same.
 But if I had to recommend one, R is a bit more accessible to someone just starting out.

 ## Data Journalism Resources